CrowCpp/Crow/docs/guides/streaming.md

 });
 ```

-`clean` is `#!cpp true` when the provider finished normally
+The handler is called exactly once. `clean` is `#!cpp true` when the provider
-(`#!cpp crow::chunk_result::done`, or `#!cpp false` from the `bool` provider)
+finished normally (`#!cpp crow::chunk_result::done`, or `#!cpp false` from the
-and every write succeeded; it is `#!cpp false` when the provider aborted or a
+`bool` provider) and every write succeeded; it is `#!cpp false` when the
+provider aborted or a write error occurred.
+An exception raised before provider
+completion is treated as an abort.
+An asynchronous transfer that is still
+active during server shutdown completes with `clean == false`.

-write error occurred.
-The handler runs on the connection's thread, after the
+During normal completion, the handler runs on the connection's thread after the
-last write and before the response is finalized.
-For a `HEAD` request the
+last body write and before the response is finalized.
+Server worker shutdown
+also invokes it on that connection worker before the worker exits.
+If a
+`Connection` is owned directly outside the server lifecycle, destruction is the
+fallback cleanup path and invokes the handler on the destruction thread.
+For a
-provider is never called, but the handler still runs (with `clean == true`)
+`HEAD` request the provider is never called, but the handler still runs with
-when the response ends, so it is a reliable place to release the source of
+`clean == true` when the response ends, so it is a reliable place to release
-the data.
+the data source.
 The handler should not throw: an exception that escapes it is
 logged and swallowed.

 ## Notes